dimk1301/Guides/test-guide.md

 ---

+Here is the fully revised and integrated **Chapter 2** for your DevSecOps guide.

+This version replaces all references to traditional, resource-heavy observability tools with the unified, Rust-based **OpenObserve** framework, and updates the lifecycle to show exactly how **Tetragon** acts as your final runtime containment engine.

+---

 ## **2. The Game Plan: "Shift Left"**

 Our core strategy is simple: **catch bugs early**.
 Instead of waiting for a security audit right before launch, our tools check for issues while you're designing, coding, and building.